Eugen Weidmann: Execution

-On 17 June 1939, Weidmann was beheaded by chief executioner Jules-Henri Desfourneaux outside the prison Saint-Pierre in Versailles.
+On 17 June 1939, Weidmann was beheaded by chief executioner Jules-Henri Desfourneaux outside the Saint-Pierre Prison in Versailles.
 The "hysterical behaviour" by spectators was so scandalous that French President Albert Lebrun immediately banned all future public executions.
-(Executions by guillotine continued out of public view until the last such execution, of Hamida Djandoubi on 10 September 1977.)
+Executions by guillotine continued to be conducted out of public view; the last such execution was that of murderer Hamida Djandoubi on 10 September 1977.